 E.A.
 Barnard.; W.D.
 Stein.
 The histidine residue in the active centre of ribonuclease: I. A specific reaction with bromoacetic acid.
 Journal of Molecular Biology.
 1959, 1 (4-5), 339-349.

 Philip J. Elving.; Isadore Rosenthal.; Marilyn Koll Kramer.
 Polarographic Behavior of Organic Compounds.
 IX.
 Iodoacetic Acid and the Bromoacetic Acids.
 J. Am.
 Chem.
 Soc.
 1951, 73 (4), 1717-1722.

 Reaction with a dialkyl phosphite followed by an aldehyde has been used in a convenient one-pot synthesis of acrylic acids: J. Org.
 Chem., 46, 2514 (1981).
 For examples with reaction schemes, see Chloroacetic acid, A11482 and 2-Bromopropionic acid, A17569.

-Fatal if swallowed.
-Fatal in contact with skin.
+Toxic if swallowed.
+Toxic in contact with skin.
 Toxic if inhaled.
 Causes severe skin burns and eye damage.
 May cause an allergic skin reaction.
+May cause respiratory irritation.